PaddlePaddle/models/PaddleCV/PaddleDetection/docs/GETTING_STARTED.md

 ```
 The visualization files are saved in `output` by default, to specify a different
 path, simply add a `--output_dir=` flag.
-`--draw_threshold` is optional arguments.
+`--draw_threshold` is an optional argument.
+Default is 0.5.
 Different thresholds will produce different results depending on the calculation of [NMS](https://ieeexplore.ieee.org/document/1699659)

 - Save inference model